Seeed-Studio/wiki-documents/docs/Wio-Terminal-Getting-Started.md

 </figure>
 </div>

 A few seconds after the upload finishes, you should see the LED at the bottom of the Wio Terminal start to blink.
 If it does, congratulations!
 You've gotten Wio Terminal up-and-running.
-If you have problems, please see the troubleshooting suggestions.
+If you have problems, please see the FAQ suggestions.

+If you are not able to upload the sketch, mostly it's because Arduino IDE was not able to put Wio Terminal to **bootloader mode**.
+(Because MCU was halted or your program handling USB,) Workaround is putting your Wio Terminal to bootloader mode manually, as shown in FAQ.

 Please feel free to go though other tutorials of Wio Terminal and start building your IoT projects!